stormpath/stormpath-default-spring-boot-custom-unverified-handler-example/README.md

 To exercise the functionality in this example app, click the `Create Account` link on the login page.
 A verification email will be sent when you register.

-From the login page, you can attempt to login and you'll get the message `Please verify your account before attempting to reset the password.`
+From the login page, you can attempt to login and you'll get the message `Please verify your account before attempting to login.`

 From the login page, you can click the `Forgot Password?` link.
 When you enter the email address and click the "Send Email" button, you'll get the message:
 `Please verify your account before attempting to reset the password.`